Nenotriple/img-txt_viewer/README.md

 The autocomplete function requires the included "danbooru.csv" file to be located in the same folder as the script.

 # Version History

+v1.7 changes:

+- *New: Options menu: Adjust font size, suggestions quantity, delete img-txt pairs.*
+- *New: UI Changes*
+- *New: Pillow library and danbooru.csv file can now be installed and downloaded automatically.*
+- *New: txt-img pairs are now loaded with logical sorting: Fixing the issue where filenames like 10 or 100 loaded before 2 or 9.*
+- *New/Fixed: Autosave will now properly save the text file when closing if it's enabled.*
+- *Complete changelog in release notes.*

 v1.68 changes: